dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 Current Status
 --------------
 Work on this started only recently (8 June 2015) so not much to show yet.
-But expectation is that there will be a working implementation by end June - the strategy is to port the existing LLVM implementation to equivalent libgccjit implementation.
+But expectation is that there will be a working implementation by end June - the strategy is to port the existing LLVM implementation to equivalent ``libgccjit`` implementation.

-Building Ravi with libgccjit on Linux
+Building Ravi with ``libgccjit`` on Linux
 -------------------------------------

 .. warning:: The current official distribution of ``libgccjit`` does not work for Ravi due to the fact that unreachable blocks are treated as errors - this prevents Ravi code from being compiled.
-I have a personal copy where I have disabled this validation - I am hoping that the next release of ``libgccjit`` will make this an optional validation.
+There is also `a bug <https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66700>`_ I have a personal copy where I have disabled this validation - I am hoping that the next release of ``libgccjit`` will make this an optional validation.

 .. warning:: Note that right now the Ravi's ``libgccjit`` based JIT implementation is work in progress and has bugs (some Lua tests fail).